As the capital of Germany, there are plenty of things to do in Berlin!

-Those Olympics became infamous for promoting Nazi ideals and the shattering of those ideals by the likes of American athlete Jesse Owens.
+Those Olympics became infamous for promoting Nazi ideals and the shattering of those ideals by American athlete Jesse Owens and others.

 The stadium is now home to the local football team Hertha Berlin and hosts athletics events throughout the year.
-However, if you want to learn more about the history of the stadium and those Olympics, a visit to the stadium is a must.
+However, if you want to learn more about the history of the stadium and the 1936 Olympics, a visit to the stadium is a must.

 It’s also an impressive piece of architecture.
 The unique layout of the stadium, with one end uncovered by the roof, makes for a strange sight.

-If you don’t want to do a stadium tour, although I recommend you do, walking around the stadium and taking in its history and structure is one of the best free things to do in Berlin!
+If you don’t want to do a stadium tour, although I recommend you do, walking around Olympiastadion Berlin and taking in its history and structure is one of the best free things to do in Berlin!

-The East Side Gallery is one of the best things to do in Berlin.
-The wall has a notorious place in history and although it’s great that it’s been torn down, it’s also nice to have some of it still standing.
+The East Side Gallery is one of the best things to do in Berlin and one of the most famous places in Germany.
+The wall has a notorious place in Berlin’s history, and although most of the Berlin Wall has been torn down, some of it still stands.

 This serves two purposes.
-One, to remind us of the past and that walls don’t work in the long run.
-The other is that it brings history alive for those of us who were not around when the wall was standing.
+One is to remind us of the past and that walls don’t work in the long run.
+The other is that it brings history alive for those who were not around when the Berlin wall was standing.

 The height of the wall surprised me when I first saw it.
-This makes sense when you consider the East German regime wanted to stop people from escaping, but it still took me by surprise.
+This was to stop people attempting to scale the wall.

 The Reichstag is one of the most iconic buildings in Germany.
 One reason is due to its beauty.
 It’s an incredible building to look at, it’s imposing from a distance and impressive the closer you get to it.

-The other reason is that’s it’s historically significant.
-The Reichstag was set on fire just months after Hitler was sworn in as Chancellor.
+The other reason is that it’s a significant place in German history.
+The Reichstag was set on fire months after Hitler was sworn in as Chancellor.
 An event which led to him consolidating power in Germany.

-I recommend you do a tour of the Reichstag to appreciate its beauty and learn more about its past.
-You’ll also be able to gain access to the amazing dome which peers above the top of the building.
+I recommend you do a guided tour of the Reichstag to appreciate its beauty and learn more about its past.
+You’ll also be able to gain access to the amazing glass dome which peers above the top of the German parliament building.

 Tiergarten is an inner-city park that stretches over 500 acres.
-It is one of the most popular parks in the city and a great place to check out while you’re in the city.
+It is one of the most popular parks in the city and a great place to check out if you spend 3 days in Berlin or more.

 Due to its size, there are plenty of things to do in the park.
 If the weather is warm, you can go for a picnic, play some sports, or just relax and enjoy the sunshine.